 PM Modi, KP Sharma Oli jointly inaugurate South Asia's first cross-border pipeline

-New Delhi, Sep 10: Prime Minister Narendra Modi jointly inaugurated the first ever cross-border petroleum products pipeline in South Asia, the Motihari-Amlekhganj (Nepal) petroleum product pipeline, with Nepal Prime Minister KP Sharma Oli via video conferencing.
+New Delhi, Sep 10: Prime Minister Narendra Modi jointly inaugurated the first-ever cross-border petroleum products pipeline in South Asia, the Motihari-Amlekhganj (Nepal) petroleum product pipeline, with Nepal Prime Minister K P Sharma Oli via video conferencing.

 "It is a matter of great satisfaction that the first cross-border petroleum pipeline of South Asia has been completed in record time.
 It was ready in half the time than expected," Modi said in an address.